holoviz/panel/doc/how_to/param/index.md

 :link: examples/action_button
 :link-type: doc

-A demonstration of a `param.Action` to define a UI with a button.
+Using `param.Action` to define a UI with a button.
 :::

 :::{grid-item-card} Automatic Loading Indicator